yjia5/Enlace_Training_2024_summer/README.md

 ```
 vi example.txt
 ```
 Then you open a file named example.txt.
-You can add contents into it by press `i`, which means insert.
+You can add contents into it after pressing `i`, which means insert.
 After you finish printig characters, press `Esc` to stop writing.
 Then you can save it by press `:w` followed by `Enter`， which means write.
 If you want to cancel your updates in the file, press `u`.
 Finally you can save it by pressing `:wq` (which means quit) followed by `Enter`.
 Or if you do not want to save the updates in the file, press `:q!` (which mean forcely quit) followed by `Enter`.

 Please play around with vi editors to get familiar with it.